Health and Wellbeing Advocate

 Location: Hampshire College Campus in Amherst, MA

-Reports to: Director of Campus Safety and Wellbeing
+Reports to: Associate Senior Director of Campus Safety and Wellbeing

 Hampshire College, an independent, innovative liberal arts institution and member of the Five College consortium, is located on a beautiful rural campus in Amherst, Massachusetts.
-We provide residential undergraduate education to nearly 600 students.
+We provide residential undergraduate education to nearly 700 students.
 Each department at Hampshire College contributes to the collaborative culture of the organization and plays an important role in the success of the College.
-The campus safety department supports the Hampshire community in achieving its mission of being a challenging, but compassionate place to learn and grow by ensuring the safety of its community members.
-Primarily centered in both Restorative and Transformative Justice, this will aid in creating a campus culture that is more actively anti-racist, inclusive and equitable.
+The campus safety and wellbeing department supports the Hampshire community in achieving its mission of being a challenging, but compassionate place to learn and grow by ensuring the safety of its community members.
+Primarily centered in both restorative and transformative justice, this will aid in creating a campus culture that is more actively anti-racist, inclusive and equitable.
 As part of the campus safety team, you will be instrumental in the department achieving its mission and goals!

 DESCRIPTION OF RESPONSIBILITIES: